-- e) 'the Act' means the Town and Country Planning Act 1990 - f) 'the Order' means the Town and Country Planning (General Permitted Development) (England) Order 2015 - g) 'the Committee' means the Planning and Development Management Committee - h) Any reference to an Act, Order or Regulation in this Part D shall be interpreted to mean any amendment or replacement to the said Act, Order or Regulation

-2. Arrangements For Exercising Delegated Powers

-The powers delegated to officers in this scheme shall be exercisable by the Corporate Director of Economic Growth, Environment and Infrastructure / Head of Planning and Development except where on his/her written instruction, or in the event of his/her absence for a period exceeding 24 hours, they shall be exercisable by other senior managers within the Economic Growth, Environment and Infrastructure Directorate.

-3. Planning Applications

-3.1 Processing Planning Applications

-- a) To discharge the Local Planning Authority's duties under the Town and Country Planning (Development Management Procedure) (England) Order 2015. - b) To determine the validity of any planning or other application made to the Local Planning Authority. - c) To determine whether an applicant has carried out necessary preapplication consultation under S61W of the Act. - d) To determine what consultation, notification and publicity is appropriate and to carry this out in accordance with statute and the Council's approved arrangements. - e) To maintain for inspection registers of applications and associated matters, works to protected trees and decision notices as required by statute. - f) To determine whether or not an application appears to be a departure from the Development Plan and to take appropriate procedural action. - g) To determine whether or not an Environmental Impact Assessment is required, stipulate the minimum information needed and, if necessary, require additional information on receipt of a statement under the Act and the provisions of the Town and Country Planning (Environmental Impact Assessment) Regulations 2011. - h) To determine on the receipt of Outline Applications whether further information is required under the Town and Country Planning (Development Management Procedure) (England) Order 2015.
+CORPORATE DIRECTOR e) 'the Act' means the Town and Country Planning Act 1990 ECONOMIC GROWTH, ENVIRONMENT f) 'the Order' means the Town and Country Planning (General Permitted Development) (England) Order 2015 AND INFRASTRUCTURE, DIRECTOR OF g) 'the Committee' means the Planning and Development Management Committee GROWTH AND REGULATORY SERVICES h) Any reference to an Act, Order or Regulation in this Part D shall be interpreted to mean any amendment or replacement to the said Act, Order or Regulation AND HEAD OF PLANNING AND 2.
+Arrangen nents For Exercising Delegated Powers DEVELOPMENT Corporate Dir Planning and event of his exercisable b delegated to officers in this scheme shall be exercisable by the ector of Economic Growth, Environment and Infrastructure / Head of Development except where on his/her written instruction, or in the /her absence for a period exceeding 24 hours, they shall be y other senior managers within the Economic Growth, Environment eture Directorate.
+3. Planning g Applications 3.1 Proces ssing Planning Applications a) To discharge the Local Planning Authority's duties under the Town and Country Planning (Development Management Procedure) (England) Order 2015. b) To determine the validity of any planning or other application made to the Local Planning Authority. c) To determine whether an applicant has carried out necessary pre- application consultation under S61W of the Act. d) To determine what consultation, notification and publicity is appropriate and to carry this out in accordance with statute and the Council's approved arrangements. e) To maintain for inspection registers of applications and associated matters, works to protected trees and decision notices as required by statute. f) To determine whether or not an application appears to be a departure from the Development Plan and to take appropriate procedural action. g) To determine whether or not an Environmental Impact Assessment is required, stipulate the minimum information needed and, if necessary, require additional information on receipt of a statement under the Act and the provisions of the Town and Country Planning (Environmental Impact Assessment) Regulations 2011. h) To determine on the receipt of Outline Applications whether further information is required under the Town and Country Planning (Development Management Procedure) (England) Order 2015.